kolenaIO/kolena/examples/search_embeddings/README.md

 # Example Extraction: Image Search Embeddings

 > Kolena supports search embedding extraction and upload as an opt-in feature for our customers.
-> Please message your point of contact for the latest relevant extractor package.

 This example runs against data from the [`age_estimation`](../age_estimation) example workflow, and assumes this data has already been uploaded to your Kolena platform.